GizzZmo/Circle-of-Fifths/README.md

 4. New Widgets
 5. Roadmap
 6. Conclusion & Approval
-Data Analyst Supplement
-Executive Summary

        This terminal interface provides a digital decryption of the **Circle of Fifths**, the core architectural protocol of the harmonic grid.
 This documentation contains the theoretical schematics, songwriting exploits, and the raw JavaScript logic required to stabilize the application.

 ---